Updated on 22 October 2017

-I was invited, along with 11 other journalists and digital influencers, to a champagne fuelled breakfast in the stunning surroundings of The Corinthia Hotel London on Whitehall Place.
+I was invited along with top London lifestyle bloggers to a champagne fuelled breakfast in the stunning surroundings of The Corinthia Hotel London on Whitehall Place.
 They have teamed up with renowned champagne house Laurent-Perrier to bring you 12 Tips of Christmas, and presented each of us with a box containing a mystery experience/tip.
 Having previously visited the Corinthia for cocktails, I was delighted to revisit and to check out the festive decorations.

-Regular readers will know that I’m also a fan of Laurent-Perrier, and their Cuvée Rosé champagne is a favourite.
+Regular readers will know that I’m also a fan of Laurent-Perrier, and their Laurent Perrier Cuvée Rosé champagne is a favourite.

 I’m a sucker for surprises, and was excited to open my box and discover that I’d be sampling a party hairstyles masterclass.
-Fast forward a week and I was backfor my masterclass with expert hairstylist Ricky, at the Daniel Galvin salon in-house at The Corinthia.
-Handily located next to the spa, it’s open to non-residents and is a light and welcoming space.
-There’s a private room known as the Movie Makeover Room, useful for bridesmaids, celebrities or my masterclass today 😉
+Fast forward a week and I was back for my masterclass with expert hairstylist Ricky, at the Daniel Galvin London salon at The Corinthia.
+Handily located next to the Corinthia Spa London, it’s open to non-residents and is a light and welcoming space.
+The ESPA Life at Corinthia also has a private room known as the Movie Makeover Room, useful for bridesmaids, celebrities or my masterclass today 😉

 Leave the rollers in for at least 5 minutes, then once you’ve taken them out, blow-dry hair with a vented radial brush.
 Those are the small round brushes and it’s best to use one with natural bristles rather than plastic or metal which can apparently damage the hair.
 It might sound odd but you can even do a blow dry on dry hair, as long as you use a heat protection spray.
 Curl the hair around the brush and make sure to do it in different directions to give the hair some life.